 5.7.2.3 Identity Caching Function (ICF)

-Identifier associations shall be held while the identities remain actively associated with a UE served by the IEF’s parent NF.

-The ICF shall be able to update and mark identifier associations for expiry as necessary to maintain the required caching period.
+The ICF shall store identifier associations received from the IEF and hold them indefinitely as active associations until:

+A new association event is received which updates a previous association.

+A disassociation event is received for a stored association.

+- A CSP defined maximum age is reached.

-Upon receiving a disassociation event from the IEF, the ICF shall match any corresponding identifier associations and mark them for deletion once the short-term caching time limit is reached.
-Both the allocation and deallocation event shall be deleted and purged irrecoverably from the ICF once the limit is reached.
+Upon receiving a disassociation event or a new association event from the IEF, the ICF shall match any corresponding identifier associations, mark them for deletion and begin the cache time for that association.
+After being marked for deletion, associations shall be deleted and purged irrecoverably from the ICF once their cache time limit is reached.